By Harry Schenawolf, author of the Shades of Liberty Series about African American soldiers in the American Revolution.

 And then, on the morning of December 26th, a bold and daring counterstroke occurred that had the true makings of a miracle.
 Washington not only surprised and captured a large garrison of Hessians at the Trenton, New Jersey outpost, but he set the English government on its head, including all of Europe.
 The sudden resurrection of a lost rebellion that had been pronounced dead and written off by the British military leadership, was nothing but miraculous.
 Who would have guessed that in the dead of winter, the fallen prey would cling to a last gasp of breath and rise yet again to challenge the greatest military might of its era and this time, be victorious.
 But as always, when nations collide, one side often inadvertently aides the other.
 In this case, it may or may not have changed the tide of the American Revolution, but if nothing else, it gave the Americans a chance.
 A chance at their darkest hour and one Washington took advantage of wholeheartedly.

 December 13, 1776.
-One Day in History that Made History and might have saved the American cause.
+A Day that very well might have saved the American Cause

 Looking back, historians agree that two events occurred on December, Friday the 13th, 1776 that breathed new life into the American cause.
 The Knights Templar jinx of bad luck embraced Britain’s fortunes in the war for in one day, two events enacted by England’s military played right into Washington’s hands.
 And if the leader of the rebel army was prepared to act, and act quickly, without reservation nor fear of consequences, his rewards just might merit survival.
 And in these critical days of America’s chances, with the population accepting the oath of loyalty to the crown in droves and the army about to dissolve in expired enlistments, survival was more than what the new nation’s leaders could hope for.
 These were desperate times for the rebellion and Washington, attacked by his critics from all sides, was a desperate man.
 He willingly gambled all to grasp an opportunity that in all likelihood, would never present itself again.
 And in so doing, cast aside all doubt of his abilities as Commander-in-Chief, and set this new land on a course that ultimately would defy all odds and establish a government solely for and by the people.